 \item \textbf{Understanding QA6: Trend Analysis.} We utilize a composite score consisting of three equally weighted sub-components ($1/3$ each): \begin{enumerate} \item \textbf{Color Consistency:} We use EM.
-The score is $1$ if the predicted color channel (e.g., ``Blue'') exactly matches the groundtruth, and $0$ otherwise. \item \textbf{Localization Accuracy:} We use bounding box IoU between the predicted bounding box and the groundtruth box (between 0 and 1). \item \textbf{Trend Description Quality:} We use BERTScore~\cite{BERTScore} to measure the semantic similarity between the generated textual description and the groundtruth analysis. \end{enumerate} The final score is the arithmetic mean of these three sub-scores: $\text{Score} = \frac{1}{3} (\text{EM}_{\text{color}} + \text{IoU}_{\text{bbox}} + \text{BERTScore}_{\text{text}})$.
+The score is $1$ if the predicted color channel (e.g., ``Blue'') exactly matches the ground truth, and $0$ otherwise. \item \textbf{Localization Accuracy:} We use bounding box IoU between the predicted bounding box and the ground-truth box (between 0 and 1). \item \textbf{Trend Description Quality:} We use BERTScore~\cite{BERTScore} to measure the semantic similarity between the generated textual description and the ground-truth analysis. \end{enumerate} The final score is the arithmetic mean of these three sub-scores: $\text{Score} = \frac{1}{3} (\text{EM}_{\text{color}} + \text{IoU}_{\text{bbox}} + \text{BERTScore}_{\text{text}})$.

 \end{itemize}